Freedom of Information Act 2000

 One of the aims of the Freedom of Information Act (FOIA) is that public authorities should be clear and proactive about the information they make available to the public.
 The Act is intended to encourage organisations to make more information available to the public and to develop a greater culture of transparency and openness.

-Please see downloadable documents below for a list of requests received each year since 2007.
+Prior to 1st December 2020 please see downloadable documents on this page for a list of requests received each year since 2017.
 If you would like a copy of a response please email [email protected] giving the reference number.